The-Life/AdViewSDK_Android-3.4.1/README.md

 ```
 public interface AdViewInstlListener {
 /**
  * Use this function when the ad is clicked
  */
 public void onAdClick(String key);

 /**
  * Use this function when the ad is displayed
  */
 public void onAdDisplay(String key);

 /**
  * Use this function when the ad is disappeared
  */
 public void onAdDismiss(String key);

 /**
-* Use this function when the ad is successfully
+ * Use this function when the ad is successfully received
-received
  */
 public void onAdReceived(String key);

 /**
  * Use this function when the ad is failed
  */
 public void onAdFailed (String key);

 }

 ```

 **6.3 Create custom style interstitial**

 ```
 // You need to set the user-managed mode when initialization, and you must manually call the display
-after the setting InitConfiguration.setInstlControlMode(InstlControlMode.USERCONTROL);
+//after the setting
+InitConfiguration.setInstlControlMode(InstlControlMode.USERCONTROL);

 // request interstitial ads after initialization
 AdViewInstlManager.getInstance(this).requestAd(this,MainActivity.key2);

 // You need to call it when the ads need to be displayed, the return is not null (review) means there’s an ad to return, otherwise it does not get ads.
 // The returned view can be placed in a customcontainer, such as dialog
 AdViewInstlManager.getInstance(this).getInstlView (key);

 // Display report method should be called when successfully display (required)
 AdViewInstlManager.getInstance(this).reportImpression(key);

 // When the ad is clicked, the click event handling method should be called ,otherwise there will no response(required)
 AdViewInstlManager.getInstance(this).reportClick(key);

 ```

 **Note:**